 Of course, audio production isn’t just limited to music—with podcasts on the rise, almost anybody can be a talk-show host.
 Just like real radio program hosts do, you can use sidechaining to make background music or other sound effects fade out to ensure that every spoken word is heard clearly.
-And in music, like in our previous example, this same method can be used to make sure that no lyric is missed.
+Alongside the best microphone for podcasting, sidechaining can give you a crisp voice with no background noise.

 Beyond the more technical applications that sidechaining has when it comes to spoken words and lyrics, it can also add great energy to the music.
-Sidechaining coupled with a kick and bass tracks can make your music have a great pulsating energy that takes it to a whole new level.
+Sidechaining coupled with kick and bass tracks can make your music have a great pulsating energy that takes it to a whole new level.

 Now its your turn!

 No matter the genre or instrumentation you’re working with, sidechaining with compression and noise gates could just be that extra touch of movement that your song needs to bring it up to its full potential.
-No matter if you’re working with a simple two-track piano-and-vocal melody or a 100+ track epic, genre-bending monstrosity, working to make sure that each and every element of your song plays nicely together will help you to create a masterpiece, and compression and sidechaining are the tools to help you do just that!
+No matter, if you’re working with a simple two-track piano-and-vocal melody or a 100+ track epic, genre-bending monstrosity, working to make sure that each and every element of your song plays nicely together.
+This will help you to create a masterpiece, and compression and sidechaining are the tools to help you do just that!

 Sidechaining and compression are just a few of the many tools that our audio engineers use to turn your raw tracks into finished masterpieces!

 Start sounding like a professional today with help from MixButton!

 MixButton is an online mixing and mastering service that gives you, whether you’re a hobbyist or a professional musician, the opportunity to have your tracks professionally mixed and mastered.
 We have years of experience working in all genres of music, and we’d be delighted to work with you to produce your next fantastic project!
 Click the button to learn more about the services we offer.